 (2) Letter Formation Posters

-This gorgeous collection of Letter Formation Alphabet Posters also includes simple instructions to help students understand how each letter is formed.
+Along with the shapes of the letters, teaching handwriting can be supplemented by Letter Formation Alphabet Posters that serve as a good visual reference for students.
+Each of the posters also includes simple instructions to help students understand how each letter is formed.

 (3) Letter Formation Task Cards

-Use this set of Lowercase Letter Formation Task Cards for younger students to learn the basic formation of lowercase letters.
-This handy-sized collection of task cards can be held together with a binder ring and used in your writing center.
+This set of Lowercase Letter Formation Task Cards is handy when teaching handwriting.
+They help younger students to learn the basic formation of lowercase letters.

 (4) Word Shape Activities